 <!-- End of event snippet: Please do not remove -->

-The code snippet above is an example only and won’t work on your website.
-When you set up a Floodlight activity, you’ll be able to view and copy the event tag for your account.
-Learn about the fields and other information in an event snippet.
+When you set up a Floodlight conversion action, you are able to view and copy the event snippet for your account.
+Learn more about the fields and other information in an event snippet.

 Using the Google tag for multiple Google products